NafiurSiddiqui/NeonText/README.md

 ---

-- unpredictable behaviour, sometimes one of the font does not get render on the canvas, nor the computed style for width of the `<span class= "measurementBar-width">` based on which the measuremnt bar is changed.
-After while this does not happen, most noticeable upon first load.
-Usually appears within first 4 or 5 clicks on the font family. 😬
+- unpredictable behaviour for the computed style of width of the `<p class="ui-display-userText-text neonOn">Text</p>` based on which the measuremnt bar is changed and rendered.
+Sometimes need double click to get the actual width and found out that the browser does not compute the accurate result for this bar.

 ### Some of the technical aspect i have implemented in this version of the webApp (almost)